ndronos/c-nomorph/Adamson-2011/README.md

 ```
 So, you have a choice.
 You can keep adopting the flavour-of-the-month language, each one giving you
-some beatiful new way to iterate over collections,
+some beatiful new way to iterate over collections, so your method to collate
+all the user's previous transactions into a table can be done in 10 lines of
+code instead of 15.

 (Adamson, 2011)